ColdTrick/elasticsearch/README.md

 #### 'search_params', 'elasticsearch'

-Return an `\ColdTrick\ElasticSearch\Client` to be used for the search.
+Return an `\ColdTrick\ElasticSearch\Di\SearchService` to be used for the search.
 This allows you to alter the search parameters in Elasticsearch.

 Params contain:
 - `search_params`: an array of the search parameters as provided by Elgg search